sannansaleem/Green-Energy-Stock-Analysis/README.md

     Next i
 ```
-By applying conditionals we can set the circumsatnce in which the foramtting is applied i.e. in our example above should the cells contents be greater than 0, it is colored in green otherwise it is colored in red.
+By applying conditionals we can set the circumsatance in which the formatting is applied i.e. in our example above should the cells contents be greater than 0, it is colored in green otherwise it is colored in red.

-### <ins>Comparison after refacotring</ins>
+### <ins>Comparison after refactoring</ins>
-Table below shows main diferences between code *before refactoring* and code *after refactoring* as well as their *run-time*.
+Table below shows main differences between code *before refactoring* and code *after refactoring* as well as their *run-time*.

 Code before refactoring (Module 1). |  Code after refactoring (Module 2).
 :------------------------------------------:| :-------------------------------------:
 Code with nested loops(click to enlarge).  | Code without nested loops (click to enlarge).
 ![code before refactoring](resources/base_code.png) | ![code after refactoring](resources/refactored_code.png)
-The code utlizing nested loops causes back and forth switching within worksheets eating up valuable time. | Code staying within the same loop, gathers all data and stores it in arrays where then a separate for loop the results are populated in the selected worksheet making effecient use of "batch processing' to save time.
+The code utilizing nested loops causes back and forth switching within worksheets eating up valuable time. | Code staying within the same loop, gathers all data and stores it in arrays where then a separate for loop the results are populated in the selected worksheet making efficient use of "batch processing' to save time.
  Execution time of the base code: |  Execution time of the refactored code:
 <img src="resources/2017_base.png" width="400" height="350"> | <img src="resources/VBA_Challenge_2017.png" width="400" height="350">